fundulents/FundStereo/README.md

-#### Remember this plugin uses features that aren't official.
-Don't ask about it in other servers etc.
+#### this plugin uses features that aren't official
-# edoStereo Plugin 0.0.6
+# FundStereo Plugin 0.0.1
 ###### [REC] Requires a capable stereo microphone

 ## Stereo sound for Discord.
-BetterDiscord 1.11.0
+BetterDiscord 1.12.1

 ## [HOW TO INSTALL]?